therhinoman/RhinoMan/Self-Hosted/Mautic/How to Selfhost Latest Mautic on Ubuntu Machine - Step by Step Guide.md

 * Advanced Features Without Extra Cost
 * Community & Open Source Ecosystem

-## Prerequisites for installing Mautic on Ubuntu
-Mautic is written in PHP and relies on MySQL/MariaDB database server.
-So you need to set up a LAMP stack.
-If you prefer Apache web server, then set up LAMP stack.

-**LAMP** stands for Linux, Apache, MariaDB/MySQL, and PHP, all of which are open source and free to use.
-It is the most common software stack that powers dynamic websites and web applications.
-Linux is the operating system; Apache is the web server; MariaDB/MySQL is the database server and PHP is the server-side scripting language responsible for generating dynamic web pages.

 ## Requirements
 To follow this guide, you need the following;